bongiozzo/musica_mustdie/output/band_drakkar.md

 # Drakkar

-Дискография
+## Дискография

-"Quest For Glory" 1998, Power Metal
+### "Quest For Glory" 1998, Power Metal

+1. Welcome on board
+2. Coming from the past
+3. Dragonheart
+4. Follow the prophet
+5. Under the armor
+6. The walls of Olathoe
+7. Wings of fire
+8. Morella
+9. Quest for glory (Valhalla)
+10. Raising the banners
+11. Towards home

-"Gemini" 2000, Power Metal
+### "Gemini" 2000, Power Metal

+1. Beginning (intro)
+2. Eridan Falls
+3. Pure Of Heart
+4. Soldiers Of Death
+5. The Climb
+6. The Voice Of The Wind
+7. Dragonship
+8. The Secret
+9. Until The End
+10. Death of Slayn (instrumental)
+11. The Price Of Victory

-"Razorblade God" 2002, Power Metal
+### "Razorblade God" 2002, Power Metal

+1. Razorblade God
+2. Man And Machine
+3. To The Future
+4. Inferno
+5. The Matrix
+6. Galadriel' Song
+7. Lo Shan Shen Long Pa
+8. The Next Generation
+9. Witches' Dance
+10. Kingdom Of Madness (Magnum cover)
+11. N-Zone [Bonus]

-"When Lightning Strikes" 2012, Power Metal
+### "When Lightning Strikes" 2012, Power Metal

+1. Hyperspace – The Arrival	01:26	  instrumental
+2. Day of the Gods	02:16
+3. The Armageddon Machine	06:16
+4. In The Belly of the Beast	00:34
+5. Revenge Is Done	05:19
+6. When Lightning Strikes	04:19
+7. Winter Soldiers	05:31
+8. Salvation	04:04
+9. At the Flaming Shores of Heaven	06:01
+10. We Ride	05:59
+11. The Awakening	01:36
+12. My Endless Flight	05:40
+13. Aftermath – The Departure	01:23
+14. Engage!
+00:25
+15. New Frontier	04:01

 ## Отношения с другими группами